Chandra0505/campus-advisor-training-fahro/README.md

 # Welcome to Campus Advisor Training

 Welcome to Campus Advisor training.
 You will be presented with video lessons and asked to complete assignments for each video lesson.
-All of the videos and assignments can be found in this repository.
+All the videos and assignments can found in this repository.
 You are welcome to navigate around this repository, or you are welcome to just follow the links like the one at the bottom of this README to help you progress through the training.

-In each module, you will find video lessons marked with this icon :tv: and assignments will be marked with this icon :notebook:.
+In each module, you will find video lessons marked with this icon, :tv: and assignments which marked with this icon :notebook:.
 You can find your first video below:

 [:tv: Watch me before you begin](https://youtu.be/Ub8IMMMTfB8)

 ## This is your training

-It is beneficial that you take advantage of the resources presented to you, but I would also recommend that if you find instances where things can be improved, then please create an issue in the original repository [here](https://github.com/github-campus-advisors/Campus-Advisor-Training/issues).
+It is beneficial that you take advantage of the resources presented to you.
+Still, I would also recommend that if you find instances where things can be improved, then please create an issue in the original repository [here](https://github.com/github-campus-advisors/Campus-Advisor-Training/issues).
 If you are not familiar with issues in GitHub, no worries, you will learn about them soon.

 ## To Get Started